-In turn, 93% of the grants given by CFFC over the past decade have gone to pro-abortion groups in Latin America.
-Most of this money is funneled to Catόlicas por el Derecho a Decidir [CDD, or “Catholics for the Right to Decide”], which is CFFC’s Hispanic outreach.
-CDD has claimed that “Only a feminist perspective can begin to restore the relevance, particularly to the bodies of women, of the violent imposition of Catholic moral doctrine.”
+In turn, 93% of the grants given by CFFC over the past decade have gone to pro-abortion groups in Latin America.8 Most of this money is funneled to Catόlicas por el Derecho a Decidir [CDD, or “Catholics for the Right to Decide”], which is CFFC’s Hispanic outreach.
+CDD has claimed, “Only a feminist perspective can begin to restore the relevance, particularly to the bodies of women, of the violent imposition of Catholic moral doctrine.”9

-It is not surprising that people who vocally defended the brutal partial‑birth abortion procedure would also admire a religion whose practitioners cut the still‑beating hearts out of hundreds of thousands of screaming victims.
+It is not surprising that people who vocally defend the brutal partial-birth abortion procedure would also admire a religion whose practitioners cut the still-beating hearts out of hundreds of thousands of screaming victims.

 IPPF and CFFC are the most powerful pro-abortion influences in South America, but they are backed up by a wide range of foreign-funded population control groups, including the Center for Reproductive Rights, the International Women’s Health Coalition, the Women’s Environment and Development Organization, and dozens of others, which funnel money and expertise into the continent to further the cause of abortion “rights.”

-Since 1990, the “developed” world governments have funneled $2.8 billion into population control programs in South America.
-This sum may seem paltry compared to Africa’s $50 billion plus, but it is having a profound effect.
-Currently, there are about 4.7 million induced abortions annually in Southern America, Central America and the Caribbean, and there have been about 82 million done during the period 1995-2013, inclusive.
+Since 1990, the “developed” world governments have funneled $2.8 billion into population control programs in South America.11 This sum may seem paltry compared to Africa’s $50 billion plus, but it is having a profound effect.
+Currently, there are about 4.7 million induced abortions annually in Southern America, Central America and the Caribbean, and there were about 82 million done during the period 1995-2013, inclusive.12

 As of July 1, 2014, the 13 nations of continental South America have a total population of 407,605,000 people in a land area of 6,760,000 square miles, for an average density of 60 people per square mile, less than half of the world average.